apache/arrow/docs/source/cpp/compute.rst

 * \(5) Each output element is the length of the corresponding input element (null if input is null).
 Output type is Int32 for List, Int64 for LargeList.

+* \(6) The output struct's field types are the types of its arguments.
+The field names are specified using an instance of :struct:`ProjectOptions`.
+  The output shape will be scalar if all inputs are scalar, otherwise any scalars will be broadcast to arrays.

 Conversions
 ~~~~~~~~~~~